Maximalism is in. Get your fix from these 4 affordable brands

 While Banta understands the appeal of minimalism, she feels that it is the unique, distinctive pieces you bring into your home that allow you to express your personal taste and point of view, which are ultimately what make a house feel like home.
 But as she studied the market she found that home brands targeting the average consumer (rather than interior designers) create patterned products out of low-quality materials.
 “There’s this belief that prints are the home equivalent of fast fashion,” says Banta.
 “Brands seem to assume that customers will buy them because they’re trendy, then throw them out when the new products come in.”

 With Pepper, Banta and Brown have focused on making high-quality home goods in unique designs.
 They work with designers to create these patterns, which are exclusively available through the brand, and roll out two new designs every month.
+You can also buy the fabric on its own at $72 a yard.
+Other brands of similar quality often charge upwards of $100 a yard.
 They manufacture most of their products to order in the United States.
-The brand’s most recent product launch is wallpaper that costs $72 a yard.
-Other brands of similar quality often charge upwards of $100 a yard.
+The brand’s most recent product launch is wallpaper which costs $22 to $32 a yard.

 The brand also helps guide customers through the process of mixing and matching patterns.
 For instance, the brand sells “bundles” of products with patterns that go together.
 In the dining bundles, for instance, the founders curate table linens in loud, contrasting prints.
 A blue placemat with a jungle print, for instance, is paired with a red checked napkin.
 It’s an unexpected combination but it works, and it’s sure to delight dinner guests.